rfhb/ctrdata/README.md

 - Add records from another register (CTGOV) into the same collection

-🔔Both the current and classic CTGOV website are supported as of 2023-08-05.
+🔔Both the current and classic CTGOV website are supported by `ctrdata` since 2023-08-05.
 The new website and API introduced in July 2023 (<https://www.clinicaltrials.gov/>) is identified in `ctrdata` as `CTGOV2`.
 The website and API which is now called “classic” (<https://classic.clinicaltrials.gov/>) is identified in `ctrdata` as